dagkand/dagkand/README.md

 **`Software student and independent developer`**

-- This is my github profile where most of my projects and school assignments will be posted.
+- This is my github profile where most of my school assignments will be posted.
+- Personal project will also be posted here, while i learn and get more profficient.

 ### Languages and Tools